A low Mach two-speed relaxation scheme for the compressible Euler equations with gravity: The relaxation model

 For the computation of the intermediate states $W^{L*}$ and $W^{R*}$ we can use the Riemann invariants given in lemma \ref{lem:wave_speeds_and_riemann_invariants}.
 Since Riemann invariants are constant across their corresponding wave, each Riemann invariant provides one equation.
 However, counting the Riemann invariants reveals that only 15 Riemann invariants face 16 unknown intermediate states.
 Therefore, the Riemann problem (\ref{eq:riemann_problem}) is, as already stated in remark \ref{rem:under-determined_riemann_problem}, under-determined.
 In order to overcome this problem, it is suggested in \cite{2} to introduce an additional relation

 where the function $\bar{\rho}$ denotes a $\rho$-average function.
 This equation is chosen because it is a discrete representation of the steady states at rest in (\ref{sys:hydrostatic_equilibrium}) in one spatial dimension and therefore will be useful for the well-balancing of hydrostatic equilibria.
-The explicit definition of the function $\bar{\rho}$ depends on the underlying hydrostatic equilibrium and will be given later in Sect. \ref{sec:wb}. \\ With the newly added closure equation, it is now possible to compute the intermediate states in the Riemann solution. \begin{lemma} The solution of the Riemann problem (\ref{eq:riemann_problem}) associated with the relaxation system (\ref{sys:relaxation_model})$_{\varepsilon=\infty}$ has the structure given in (\ref{eq:approximate_riemann_solver}) with the intermediate states
+The explicit definition of the function $\bar{\rho}$ depends on the underlying hydrostatic equilibrium and will be given later in Sect. \ref{sec:wb}.